Morikawa builds big lead at Muirfield Village before storms

 Morikawa is still playing a different brand of golf than anyone else.
 Through two rounds, he has 15 birdies and an eagle.
 His four bogeys have come from silly mistakes that are bound to happen.

-Ian Poulter, back at Muirfield Village for the first time since 2009 because of a reconfigured schedule brought on by the COVID-19 pandemic, had a 69 and was six shots behind.
+Ian Poulter, back at Muirfield Village for the first time since 2009 because of a reconfigured schedule brought on by the COVID-19 pandemic, had a 69 and joined Chase Seiffert (69) at 7-under 137.

-Sam Burns and Chase Seiffert also were at 7 under with a few holes remaining when play was stopped for the second time Friday because of the rumbling thunder and lightning that seems to appear whenever the PGA Tour is at Muirfield Village.
+The second round had a pair of 75-minute delays because of the rumbling thunder and lightning that seems to appear whenever the PGA Tour is at Muirfield Village.

 “Who knows who’s going to take it deep today?”
 Morikawa said.
 “Whether I have the lead or not, I’ve got to go into the weekend feeling like I’ve got to make the same amount of birdies I have the past two days.
 I feel like there’s a lot of birdies out there for me especially, the way I’ve been hitting it.”